theredcmdcraft/gitflow-avh/Reference:-Configuration.md

 If the variable represents a string surround the value with double quotes.

 This is an overview per command of environment variables you can set.
 The list is in the form `variable - flag - valid value`
+For reading improvement the prefix `GITFLOW_FLAG_` is not show here but should be used using the variables.
 #### git-flow feature
 FEATURE_START_FETCH - fetch - boolean